-To recall: since Smith and Marx economics claims to be a science but the feeble thinkers and strong blatherers that call themselves economists have until this day not figured out how the monetary economy works and how the product and the labor market interact and whether the system is self-adjusting or not.**
+To recall: since Smith and Marx, economics claims to be a science but the feeble thinkers and strong blatherers that call themselves economists have to this day not figured out how the monetary economy works and how the product and the labor market interact and whether the system is self-adjusting or not.#2

 Either economists stop storytelling and start to do their scientific homework or they will be thrown out of science and sued for damages.